avcoder/unit08-lesson01/slides.md

 # Set up BLANK React Native project

 - `npx create-expo-app note-app -t`
-   - choose Blank when prompted
+   - choose Blank (TS) when prompted
+- `cd note-app`
+- `npm start`
+- scan QR code > should see app via Expo Go
+   - if using iPhone: use camera app to scan QR code
+   - if using Android: use Expo Go app to scan QR code
+   - ensure phone is connected on same wi-fi as your computer

 ---
 transition: slide-left